apache/nuttx/configs/sam3u-ek/README.txt

 Where <subdir> is one of the following:

+  knsh:
+    This is identical to the nsh configuration below except that NuttX is built as a kernel-mode, monolithic module and the user applications are built separately.

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
 The Configuration enables both the serial and telnetd NSH interfaces.